cwoebker/.com/projects.markdown

 ### Scientia ###

-Scientia is a collection of articles about different mathematical and physical principles and other great stuff.
+Scientia is a collection of articles about different mathematical and physical principles and much more.

 { [cwoebker.com/scientia](/scientia) }